 Nowadays, most are likely familiar with classics like The Nightingale, Rapunzel, Beauty and the Beast and such.
-What about the lesser-knowns though?
+What about the lesser-known though?
 The Old Witch comes to mind, along with The Princess and the Tin Box.
 Since some of these are quite hard to come upon, even in today’s age of ebooks and collected works aplenty, settling for a synopsis is certainly not to be sniffed at.
-Especially when looking for inspiration as a participant of this jam of fairy tales.
+Especially when looking for inspiration as a participant in this jam of fairy tales.

 Fairytales are told all over the world, so why not have a look for some you might not know?
 That, or take an old beloved and give it a brand new setting and an interesting genre swap.

-As far as the rules go, you’ve almost complete freedom in what you want to make, so long as it is in fact a fairy tale retelling/reinterpretation.
-Choice of engine (Twine, GameMaker Studio, Unity etc.)?
+As far as the rules go, you’ve almost complete freedom in what you want to make, so long as it is, in fact, a fairy tale retelling/reinterpretation.
+Choice of engine (Twine, GameMaker Studio, Unity, etc.)?
 Game type and genre?
 Well, that’s entirely up to you!
-Just remember to label it as mature, however, if the end result is not exactly family friendly.
+Just remember to label it as mature, however, if the end result is not exactly family-friendly.
 Better safe than sorry.